Thirupathi-Kadari/Nutridetect/README.md

 </div>

 ## 🍴 Overview
-NutriDetect is an advanced platform designed to detect and classify food items from diverse cuisines, including American, Indian, Chinese, and Mexican.
+NutriDetect is an advanced platform designed to detect and classify food items from diverse cuisines.
 Leveraging cutting-edge machine learning models, it provides real-time object detection, classification, and nutritional insights, aiming to redefine food recognition technology.

 ## 🔬 Key Features
 - **Diverse Dataset**: Includes images of food items from popular cuisines and restaurant chains.
 Expanding to cover global culinary diversity.
-- **State-of-the-Art Models**: Experimenting with YOLO and Faster R-CNN to identify the optimal model for accuracy and efficiency.
+- **State-of-the-Art Models**: Experimenting with YOLO to identify the optimal model for accuracy and efficiency.
 - **User-Centric Design**: Designed for easy integration with mobile and web applications for real-time use.
 - **Nutrition Insights**: Offers detailed nutritional content for detected food items.